 Start your road trip adventure by spending a couple of days in the Texas state capitol, Austin.
 Now, do not be overwhelmed by the big city.
 After figuring out the best place to stay in Austin, go check out some of the local hangouts.
 Austin is full of them!

-You can head to South Congress for some funky, vintage shopping, or go explore the Texas State Capital before heading out for some awesome food and great nightlife that includes Austin’s ever-popular music scene.
+Some examples of things to do in Austin include heading to South Congress for some funky, vintage shopping, or exploring the Texas State Capital before heading out for some awesome food and great nightlife that includes Austin’s ever-popular music scene.